 Verband kommunaler Unternehmen e.V.

-The VKU represents the interests of the local public utility sector in Germany, which includes both supply and disposal services.
-Founded in 1949, this Association of Local Utilities has its headquarters in Berlin.
-In July 2011 the VKU moved into the association's new headquarters in the political center of the capital.
+VKU represents the interests of the local public utility sector in Germany, which includes both supply and disposal services.
+Founded in 1949, the German Association of Local Public Utilities has its headquarters in Berlin.
+In July 2011 VKU moved into the association's new headquarters in the political center of the capital.
 It also runs an EU representation in Brussels.
-Furthermore the VKU is represented at federal state level with local offices.
-The 1,500 member companies organized within the VKU are primarily active in the fields of energy supply, water supply and sewage, waste management, municipal cleaning and telecommunication.
+Furthermore VKU is represented at federal state level with local offices.
+The 1,500 member companies organized within VKU are primarily active in the fields of energy supply, water supply and sewage, waste management, municipal cleaning and telecommunication.

 We bring together the interests of the local public utilities and influence the processes of policy-making and law-making.
 We formulate ideas on the future of the local public utility sector and offer our members a broad range of support services.